 Selection of recipients is made by Scholarship America.
 In no instance does any officer or employee of State Compensation Insurance Fund play a part in the selection.
 All applicants agree to accept the decision as final.

 Applicants will be notified in April.
 Not all applicants to the program will be selected as recipients.
 Students may reapply to the program each year they meet eligibility requirements.

 Scholarship America processes scholarship payments on behalf of State Compensation Insurance Fund.
-Payments are made in equal installments in early August and mid December.
+Payment is made in one installment in early August.